cardiacvision/diffusion/README.md

 </div>

 ## Description
 This repository contains all the code files used to generate the results from the paper.
+Each folder corresponds to the code for different portions of the paper, and has a corresponding requirements.txt file.
 <!--
 ## How to run
 First, install dependencies